jloar1/behaivor_trees/README.md

-Behavior trees for CU RoboSub.
-(I haven't added comments yet so it may be difficult to read)
+Behavior trees in Python.
+Desinged for CU RoboSub, but could be modified to work with other stuff.